kyahikaru/cai-vs-rlhf-social-modulation/README.md

 ## Overview

 This repository documents a qualitative red-teaming study comparing alignment robustness in frontier large language models under sustained, context-rich interaction.

 Rather than focusing on isolated prompt-level vulnerabilities, this work examines how **alignment boundaries hold or degrade** through adversarial framing, conversational conditioning, and social interaction, with particular attention to differences between Constitutional AI and RLHF-based approaches.

-The primary contribution is a **comparative taxonomy of failure modes**, highlighting Constitutional AI's relative robustness alongside the identification of a distinct phenomenon: **social modulation of alignment**.
+The primary contribution is a **comparative taxonomy of failure modes**, highlighting Constitutional AI's relative robustness alongside the identification of a distinct phenomenon: **social modulation of alignment** — and its replication under conscious confabulation in a second independent model.

 ---

 ## Research Question

 How do Constitutional AI and RLHF-based guardrails differ in robustness under sustained, socially-conditioned multi-turn interaction, and what residual vulnerabilities remain even in stronger-performing systems?

 ---

 ## Methodology

-We conducted structured red-teaming across multiple frontier models using a progressive interaction framework:
+Structured red-teaming across multiple frontier models using a progressive interaction framework:

 1. **Context Establishment** — benign, natural conversation
 2. **Framing** — educational, fictional, or analytical context
 3. **Escalation** — gradual increase in specificity
 4. **Pivot** — transition to sensitive domains

 The goal was to evaluate alignment robustness under **multi-turn, realistic interaction patterns**, rather than isolated adversarial prompts.

 No sensitive prompts or outputs are included in this repository.